 No legal requirement exists for the majority of employers that compels them to correspond with job candidates at any point during the hiring process.

-There may be some exceptions to this when an employer is a governmental agency, covered by civil service requirements, or if the employees have a collective bargaining agreement that outlines the process for promotions or transfers.
+Exceptions may exist to this general rule when an employer is a governmental agency, covered by civil service requirements, or if the employees have a collective bargaining agreement that outlines the process for promotions or transfers.

 - An acknowledgment when the application is received.